 The government-wide financial statements (the Statement of Net Position and the Statement of Activities) report information on all of the activities of the City.
 As a general rule the effect of interfund activity has been eliminated from the government-wide financial statements.
-Exception to this general rule is interfund services provided by the internal service funds.
+Exceptions to this general rule are charges from the City's water, sewer and sanitation functions and various other functions.
 Elimination of these charges would distort the direct costs reported for the various functions concerned.
 Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities which rely to a significant extent on fees and charges for support.